xinyad/jekyll-web.io/pages/mydoc/mydoc_9_5.md

 <div style="text-align:center; color:grey"><i>Figure9-1 Recommended Project Traffic Forecasting Methodology</i></div>

 <br>
-Depending on the duration and progression of the project, project traffic for Express Lanes may need to be updated if the major assumptions have changed or there are significant changes in travel patterns in the study area.
+depending on the duration and progression of the project, project traffic for Express Lanes may need to be updated if the major assumptions have changed or there are significant changes in travel patterns in the study area.
 The project team should consult with the District Project Manager to determine the need to update the project traffic.